 2. When daily quotas are not filled, permits will be sold on a first-come first-served basis until the daily quota is reached, or until 9 a.m., whichever occurs first.
 Standby hunter fees for Chain O’Lakes and Silver Springs will be $40.00 for a two-bird permit.

 3. Hunters are required to deposit their hunting license in the check station while hunting.
 Persons exempt by law from having a hunting license must deposit their Firearms Owners Identification Card (NOTE: Self check-out sites may waive these requirements.)
 If hunters are under 21 years of age and do not have a card they must be accompanied by an adult who has a valid card in possession.

 4. Hunters must carry their permit while hunting.

 5. Hunting hours are from 9:00 a.m. to 4:00 p.m.
 Afternoon hunts are from 12 Noon to 4:00 p.m.

 6. Hunters must stay within the assigned area for the first hour before they can move to another hunting area.

 7. All hunting must be done with shotguns or bow and arrow.
-Only shot shells with a shot size of No. 5 lead or a nontoxic shot size ballistically equivalent to No. 5 lead or smaller may be used.
-NOTE: At Chain O' Lakes only nontoxic shot approved by the U.S. Fish & Wildlife Service may be possessed and only shot shells with a non-toxic shot size ballistically equivalent to No. 5 lead or smaller may be used or in possession.
+NOTE: Only nontoxic shot approved by the U.S. Fish & Wildlife Service may be possessed and only shot shells with a non-toxic shot size ballistically equivalent to No. 5 lead or smaller may be used or in possession.
 Flu flu arrows only may be used.